Connecting to communities and volunteering

 Active and Inclusive

 We promote a range of weekly activities suitable for all needs and ability levels.
-Participation in sport and physical activity is great for everyone’s health and wellbeing and volunteers help with various activities, including wheels 4 all cycling sessions and ice skating at the Link Centre.
+Physical activity is great for everyone’s health and wellbeing and volunteers help with various activities, including our Wheels 4 All cycling sessions.

 Forget Me Not Cakes